SCCapstone/WebEvents/README.md

 For Unit testing, run npm test in the terminal.
 It will run the App.test.js file, and then give a report on what happened.
 For Behavior testing go into client/Tests and open the html Document.
 You need UI.Vision webbrowser app installed to run behavior testing.

-Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`